cytosm/cytosm/README.md

-#CYpher TO Sql Mapper (Cytosm)# is an open source software library for converting Cypher queries into plain old SQL on-the-fly.
+#CYpher TO Sql Mapper (Cytosm)#

+Cytosm is an open source software library for converting Cypher queries into plain old SQL on-the-fly.

 Cytosm was originally developed by researchers and engineers working on the graph analytics on a variety of databases.